AmrElzaafrany/storefront-backend/README.md

-# Storefront Backend Project
+# Udacity Storefront Backend Project

+This is a backend API builds in Nodejs for online store.

+The database schema and API Route information can be found in [REQUIREMENT.md](REQUIREMENT.md)

-## Getting Started
+## Installation Instructions

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.
+To install all packages.

+`npm install`

 ## Required Technologies

 Your application must make use of the following libraries:

 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables